You are your voice

 Emotions & Sound Production

-Every emotion is different and causes a slightly different experience in our body.
-But the thing is, as our voice is produced by our body, any emotional reaction going on in the body directly affects how we’re able to express ourselves.
-This can be super frustrating!
+As you may have observed in the last exercise, every emotion is different and each causes a slightly different experience in our body.
+But the thing is, as your voice is produced by your body, any emotional reaction going on in the body directly affects how you’re able to express yourself.
+And I know, that this can be super frustrating!

-You see, all the nerve signals related to whatever emotion we’re feeling at any time are transmitted back to the muscles that control our voice.
-They’re relayed to our breathing system as well as to our jaw, neck, shoulders, tongue and larynx (where our vocal folds live).
+You see, all the nerve signals related to whatever emotion you’re feeling at any time are transmitted back to the muscles that control your voice.
+They’re relayed to your breathing system as well as to your jaw, neck, shoulders, tongue and larynx (where your vocal folds live).
 Everything is connected.
-So that means if we have stress in the body, we have stress on our voice.
-If we have tension in our jaw because we’re a little angry, or a tightness in our chest because we’re anxious, our voice will be affected.
+So that means if you have tension in your body, that tension will end up putting tension and stress on your voice.
+Or, if you have tension in your jaw because you’re a little angry, or a tightness in your chest because you’re anxious, your voice will be affected from this.

 Emotions & Self-Expression

-As I said, the effect emotions have on our voice can be super frustrating.
-This is especially true for situations which trigger our emotions and where wish to express ourselves in a specific way, but end up sounding totally different.
-Can you relate to either of these situations:
+As I said, I understand that the effect emotions have on your voice can be super frustrating.
+And of course this is especially true for situations which trigger strong emotions and where you may wish to express yourself in a specific way, but instead may end up sounding totally different.

 Situation 1